e-m-b-a/embark/README.md

 Note: The default server name is "embark.local" and has to be resolved via host files or a DNS-server.\
-If you want to query the server using an IP or other hostname please use the `-a` option. (multiple inputs supported)
+If you want to query the server using an IP or other hostname please use the `-a` option. (multiple inputs supported) To access the admin pages from outside localhost use the `-b` option.

 ## Upgrading
 - Use the `export-DB.sh` to back up your database